dieghernan/dieghernan.github.io/collections/_posts/2019-05-05-Cast to subsegments.md

 }
 ```

 The function could be improved in terms of performance.
-Given that it works at a coordinate level, for high-resolution objects it has some degree of delay
+Given that it works at
+the coordinate level, high-resolution objects introduce some delay.

 ```r
 test100 <- ne_countries(